Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/using_the_communication_area.md

 ---
 title: "Using  server mode"
 linkTitle: "Using server mode"
 weight: 390
----This topic describes how to use the communication area for a directory exit in server mode.
+--- This topic describes how to use the communication area for a directory exit in server mode.
 The [next topic](../using_requester_mode) explains a directory exit in the requester mode.